SammyLord/haxhelp/README.md

 # HaxHelp - Advanced WebKit Exploitation Framework

 A comprehensive JavaScript library designed to aid security researchers in WebKit vulnerability analysis and exploit development.
+Also check out [jitPhone!](https://github.com/SammyLord/jitphone)

 ## ⚠️ Legal and Ethical Use Only